-Average cotton cloth has a thread count of 60 x 60 threads to the inch, sometimes called 60 square.
+Inexpensive greige goods might have a thread count of less than 60 x 60 threads to the inch, sometimes called 60 square.
 It may be thin or stiff and it shrinks a lot in the wash.
 Expect your batting to migrate or beard through these widely spaced fibers over time.
 Better fabric - which is what you usually find in quilt shops - has a thread count of 68 x 68 or more and is made with longer staple cotton thread.
 This makes it feel a little softer, accept dye better and have a longer life.
 It will still shrink a little in the wash, but not as much.
-PFD (prepared for dying) and batik fabrics can have up to a 200 thread count and generally don’t shrink at all.
+PFD (prepared for dying), pima cotton, cotton sateen and batik fabrics can have up to a 220 thread count and generally don’t shrink at all.

 The first time a mill prints cloth, they will usually do so on lesser quality greige goods in order to test the colors and the placement of the designs.
 Look at the selvage of fabric you have just purchased.
 See those color dots?
 They aren’t there to help you choose co-ordinating fabrics, although many people use them that way.
 They are there for the manufacturer to make sure the color was correct and that it printed in the correct place.